IEEEBerkeley/hope-www/labs/charger/schematic1.rst

 --------
 You're now ready for checkoff.
+Submit a checkoff request `here <https://ieee.berkeley.edu/cgi-bin/hope/submit>`_ Take a picture of your block diagram/schematic and zip it up with your chosen parts list for the file submission.

-Submit a checkoff request `here <https://ieee.berkeley.edu/cgi-bin/hope/submit>`_ Show an instructor your hand-drawn block diagram/schematic as well as your list of components.
+Show an instructor your hand-drawn block diagram/schematic as well as your list of components.